 Who does the GDPR apply to?

-The new law will apply to any organisation (‘Data Controller’ or ‘Data Processor’) that processes personal data, which belongs individuals (‘Data Subjects’) within the EU.
+The new law will apply to any organisation (‘Data Controller’ or ‘Data Processor’) that processes personal data, which belongs to individuals (‘Data Subjects’) within the EU.

 Some key terms here for context: